Fence and Retaining Walls, Permits and Information

 What are the Restrictions for Type, Height and Location?

-A fence/retaining wall is considered an accessory structure if it exceeds the height of 6' 6", in accordance with Zoning Policy ZP 0928-2.
+A fence/retaining wall is considered an accessory structure if it exceeds the height of 6' 6.
+Accessory Setbacks will be applied to those structures as needed.

 Restrictions are very specific for fences used as swimming pool enclosures and those may be found in Chapter 51 of the Montgomery County Code.
 “Deer Fences” also have specific restrictions (see below).
 The Zoning Code does not restrict which side of the fence is installed facing either property.